fededur/aps-pert-sim/README.md

 ```bash
 cd /path/to/aps-pert-sim
 ```
-  - Run the script to build the Docker image and render the document:
+  - Run the shell script to build the Docker image and render the document:

 ```bash
 ./run_report.sh